reportportal/agent-Python-RobotFramework/README.md

 --variable RP_ATTACH_XUNIT:"True"
     - Default value is "False", attaches Robot Framework XUnit result file to the launch.
+--variable RP_VERIFY_SSL:"True"
+    - Default value is "True", disables SSL verification for HTTP requests.
+      Also, you can specify a full path to your certificate as the value.
 ```

 Custom logger which supports attachments can be used in Python keywords.